Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/01_intro/index.rst

 Stream redirection
 ##################

-On all shells that I know, standard output and standard error are combined in terminal output.
+Typical console terminal application combines program's standard output and standard error streams.
 Still, it doesn't make them the same - their data can be separated using stream redirection.

 .. cch::
     :code_path: stream_redirection.cpp
     :color_path: stream_redirection.color

-Below examples for the Bash shell, which are compatible with many other shells too:
+Below examples for the Bash shell, though they are compatible with many other shells too:

 .. code::

-    # redirect stdout to null device (will display only errors)
+    # redirect stdout to null device
-    ./program 1>/dev/null
+    $ ./program 1>/dev/null
+    error message
     # redirect stderr to null device (will display only output)
-    ./program 2>/dev/null
+    $ ./program 2>/dev/null
+    info message
     # redirect stderr to a file (output on screen, errors in file)
-    ./program 2>errors.txt
+    $ ./program 2>errors.txt
+    info message
+    $ cat errors.txt
+    error message
+    # redirect stdin to stdout and then both to a file
+    $ ./program > file.txt 2>&1
+    $ cat file.txt
+    info message
+    error message

 See https://stackoverflow.com/questions/818255/in-the-shell-what-does-21-mean for more examples and explanation.